stancl/tenancy-docs/docs/source/v2/nova.blade.md

     ```none
     php artisan vendor:publish --tag=nova-migrations
     ```
+    > Note: Unfortunately, Nova will still be adding its migrations to your central migrations.
+This is something we'd like to solve in the future.
 - Add the `'tenancy'` middleware group to your `nova.middleware` config.
 Example:
     ```php
     'middleware' => [